 - 4.16 Figure 4.2 also shows, within NW Wales and SE Wales, more specific potential resource blocks which were identified in more detailed studies carried out for the National Assembly for Wales (Thompson et al., 2000; University of Liverpool, 2003).
-These are not necessarily the only potential worthwhile resources, but they are the most rigorously assessed, within the areas concerned. - 4.17 Figure 4.3, below, shows the areas which are within a 20km radius of one or more currently active quarries (crushed rock and/or land-based sand & gravel units).
-In most cases, the economic radius of distribution is considerably greater than 20km: typically up to 50km for 'ordinary' graded aggregate or further in the case of value-added products (e.g. ready-mixed concrete and asphalt materials) that are often produced at remote depots for onward distribution, and much further still in the case of High Specification Aggregates or High Purity limestone.
-The diagram merely illustrates that the existing pattern of supply within Wales already conforms reasonably well to the Proximity Principle: very few parts of the country (those shown here in black) are more than 20km from a source of land-based aggregate and, in all cases, these are remote rural areas which are unlikely to generate significant levels of demand. - 4.18 Figure 4.4, which follows, shows the distribution of crushed rock quarries in relation to the scale of demand upon individual MPAs for crushed rock aggregate production in Wales, as measured by average historical sales figures for each MPA over the baseline period (2001-2010).
+These are not necessarily the only potential worthwhile resources, but they are the most rigorously assessed, within the areas concerned. - 4.17 Figure 4.3, below, shows the areas which are within an illustrative 20km radius of one or more currently active crushed rock quarries; and Figure 4.4 provides a similar illustration in respect of both land-based sand & gravel quarries and ports which receive marine-dredged aggregates.
+In most cases, the economic radius of distribution from these locations is considerably greater than 20km: typically up to 50km for 'ordinary' graded aggregate or further in the case of value-added products (e.g. ready-mixed concrete and asphalt materials) that are often produced at remote depots for onward distribution, and much further still in the case of High Specification Aggregates or High Purity limestone.
+The diagrams merely illustrate that the existing pattern of supply within Wales already conforms reasonably well to the Proximity Principle: very few parts of the country (those shown in black on Figure 4.3) are more than 20km from a source of crushed rock aggregate and most of those which are fall within 20km of either a land-based sand & gravel pit or a wharf which imports marine-dredged aggregates.
+Elsewhere, the distances are more than 20km but rarely more than 30km, and in most cases these are remote rural areas which are unlikely to generate significant levels of demand. - 4.18 Figure 4.5, which follows, shows the distribution of crushed rock quarries in relation to the scale of demand upon individual MPAs for crushed rock aggregate production in Wales, as measured by average historical sales figures for each MPA over the baseline period (2001-2010).
 The shading corresponds to the figures given in Table 3.1, above7, and it is emphasised that this illustrates the demand being made upon these areas, including both domestic consumption and exports to adjoining areas, including England.
-Figure 4.5 then provides a similar map for land-based sand & gravel production. - 4.19 The focus of demand for crushed rock production is clearly seen to be in North-East Wales particularly Flintshire (which is where most of the exporting Carboniferous Limestone quarries are located); and in Powys, where a number of sandstone and igneous rock quarries supply HSA material to England particularly to adjoining parts of the West Midlands.
-In the rest of South Wales the picture is distorted by the much smaller size of many of the individual unitary authorities, particularly in the south-east, where the totals for each MPA are less than for the much larger county of Powys, even though overall production within SE Wales is double the total for Powys. - 4.20 Historical crushed rock sales in South Wales have been concentrated within the Carmarthenshire, Bridgend, Vale of Glamorgan, Rhondda Cynon Taf and Cardiff MPAs (which is where most of the larger Carboniferous Limestone quarries in South Wales are located), and in the adjoining MPAs of Caerphilly and Neath Port Talbot, where additional HSA sandstone quarries are also located.
+Figure 4.6 then provides a similar map for land-based sand & gravel production. - 4.19 The focus of demand for crushed rock production is clearly seen to be in North-East Wales particularly Flintshire (which is where most of the exporting Carboniferous Limestone quarries are located); and in Powys, where a number of sandstone and igneous rock quarries supply HSA material to England particularly to adjoining parts of the West Midlands.
+In the rest of South Wales the picture is distorted by the much smaller size of many of the individual unitary authorities, particularly in the south-east, where the totals for each MPA are less than for the much larger county of Powys, even though overall production within SE Wales is double the total for Powys. - 4.20 Historical crushed rock sales in South Wales have been concentrated within the Carmarthenshire, Bridgend, Vale of Glamorgan, Rhondda Cynon Taf and Cardiff MPAs (which is where most of the larger Carboniferous Limestone quarries in